BlinkTagInc/node-gtfs/README.md

 <hr>

 `node-GTFS` loads transit data in [GTFS format](https://developers.google.com/transit/) into a SQLite database and provides some methods to query for agencies, routes, stops, times, fares, calendars and other GTFS data.
 It also offers spatial queries to find nearby stops, routes and agencies and can convert stops and shapes to geoJSON format.
 Additionally, this library can export data from the SQLite database back into GTFS (csv) format.

+The library also supports importing GTFS-Realtime data into the same database.
+In order to keep the realtime database fresh, it uses `SQLITE REPLACE` which makes it very effective.

 You can use it as a [command-line tool](#command-line-examples) or as a [node.js module](#code-example).

-This library has three parts: the [GTFS import script](#gtfs-import-script), the [query methods](#query-methods) and the [GTFS export script](#gtfs-export-script)
+This library has four parts: the [GTFS import script](#gtfs-import-script), [GTFS export script](#gtfs-export-script) and [GTFS-Realtime update script](#gtfsrealtime-update-script) and the [query methods](#query-methods)

 ## Installation